e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
+*Version 0.9 compresses multiple files but it can not be used to compress folders*

 Self-made C++ file archiver and archive extractor programs based on Huffman's lossless compression algorithm

 ## How does it work?